vinifmor/guapow/README.md

     - `cpu.performance` (equivalents: `cpu.performance=true` or `cpu.performance=1`)
 - The **optimizer** will keep the **performance** governor until the optimized application finishes.
 It handles the state if two or more optimized applications require `cpu.performance`.
 So if application A and B require `cpu.performance` and A finishes after a while, the performance governor will be kept until B finishes.
 - The governor is changed after the target application starts.

+#### <a name="opt_cpu_epl">Changing CPU cores energy policy level (full performance)</a>
+- Only available for supported Intel CPUs (generally laptop ones)
+- The CPU energy policy level defines how much of energy should be saved.
+It ranges from 0 (no savings, full performance) to 15 (full power saving).
+More info [here](https://wiki.archlinux.org/title/CPU_frequency_scaling#Intel_performance_and_energy_bias_hint).
+- Property definition:
+  - `cpu.performance` (equivalents: `cpu.performance=true` or `cpu.performance=1`)
+- The **optimizer** will keep the performance energy policy level (`0`) until the optimized application finishes.
+It handles the state if two or more optimized applications require `cpu.performance`.
+So if application A and B require `cpu.performance` and A finishes after a while, the performance level will be kept until B finishes.
+- The energy policy level is changed after the target application starts.

  #### <a name="opt_gpu_power">Changing GPU power mode (performance)</a>
  - The GPU drivers can provide pre-defined power modes for different usages.
 Some modes focus on energy-saving, while others on performance (higher clocks ands memory transfer rate).
  - Property definition: